f4b1n/f4b1n/README.md

-- 👋 Hi, I’m @f4b1n
+- 👋 Hi, I’m Fabian
-- 👀 I’m interested in ...
+- 👀 I’m interested in Automation, Python and JS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything actually
-- 📫 How to reach me ...
+- 📫 Send me a message on linkedIn

 <!---
 f4b1n/f4b1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.